 Still, these are relatively minor exclusions, and this is an excellent pellet grill, whether it’s your first or an upgrade from a previous unit.

-- Same D2 controller and Wi-FIRE tech as higher-tier grills
+- Same D2 control panel and Wi-Fire tech as higher-tier grills

 - Budget-friendly without giving up quality